What is a fender bender? For those who drive regularly, you’ve likely encountered a fender bender in some form or another.

 While interacting with the other driver, it’s essential to never admit guilt.
 Even a simple apology can be used against you in the courts.
 Don’t allow the other driver or witnesses to pressure you into admitting fault.

 It’s the job of the police and insurance investigators to determine who’s at fault.
-If there is any doubt, consult a car accident attorney immediately after the accident for guidance on the appropriate steps to take.
+If there is any doubt, consult a car accident attorney in Las Vegas immediately after the accident for guidance on the appropriate steps to take.

 Assess for any damages and take pictures